stefanomolinari123/RT_Assignment1/README.md

 ### Find_Token function ###

-With the 'find_token' function the robot can sees every token in the arena but returns only the value of the closest one.
-The values returned are the distance and the angle from it, in addition to the color of the token.
+With the 'find_token' function the robot can see every token in the arena but returns only the value of the closest one.
+The values returned are the distance and the angle from it, in addition to the color.
 This is used in the main for calls the right function if the color of the closest token is silver or golden.

-In case of a silver token the robot has to reach them and grab it, in the other case (golden token) the robot has to avoid the collision with it.
+In case of a silver token the robot has to reach it and grab it, in the other case (golden token) the robot has to avoid the collision with it.

 ```python
 def find_token():